lcnetdev/scriptshifter/doc/hooks.md

 `"ret"` or `None`.
 If `"ret"`, the transliteration function returns `ctx.dest` immediately; otherwise it proceeds with standard adjustments of the output string before returning.

+## Cursor flags

+At certain points of the processing, some boolean flags are associated with the current cursor position.
+These flags are available under `ctx.cur_flags`.
+The following flags are currently supported:

+- `CUR_BOW`: Beginning of word.
+- `CUR_EOW`: End of word.

+The beginning and end of word flags are useful for hooks to manipulate the transliteration where letters take different shapes based on their position within a word.
+Either, both, or neither flag may be set at any position.
+If both are set, the letter is standalone.
+If neither is set, the letter is medial.